More Networking Boards

 When I first made my networking board, I bought the Linksys WRT1900AC to install OpenWRT.
 I was always afraid of flashing the ROM and bricking it.
 Even though it’s just downloading and having the router update, it still put me off.
 Thinking back, I’m not sure why it took me more than two years to do it, but after some internet issues I finally did.

-The good things about OpenWRT is that it has a lot of setting and features for power users.
+The good thing about OpenWRT is that it has a lot of setting and features for power users.
 The bad thing about OpenWRT is that it has a lot of settings and features for power users.

 The wifi can still be a bit spotty, and the network drops require a reboot, but hopefully I’ll figure out the settings I need to get things going smoothly.